 IIHL is an independent, non-profit, humanitarian organization located in Villa Ormond, Sanremo Italy.

 The main purpose of the institute is to promote international humanitarian law, human rights, refugee law, migration law and related issues by organizing specific training programs (courses, workshops, etc.), international conferences, thematic seminars and round tables.
 Thanks to its specific, well-tested experience the Institute has earned an international reputation as a center of excellence in the field of training, research, and the dissemination of all aspects of international humanitarian law.
 Considering the aims is pursues the institute works in close collaboration with most important international organizations.

-ESHA, the European School Heads Association, is a professional organization for European School Heads.
-Members of ESHA are national organizations for school heads and deputy school heads within (pre-) primary, secondary and vocational education.
-Nearly all European countries (both EU and non-EU) are represented within ESHA by one or more organizations.
+The European School Heads Association (The Netherlands), is a professional organization for European School Heads.
+Members of ESHA are national organisations for school heads and deputy school heads within (pre-) primary, secondary and vocational education.
+Nearly all European countries (both EU and non-EU) are represented within ESHA by one or more organisations.